Heba1998/Growth-mindset/Read7.md

 * ### HSL Colors
    * hue
    * saturation
-   * ligh tness
+   * lightness

 ## Summary:
-1. Color not only brings your s XX ite to life, but also helps convey the mood and evokes reactions.
+1. Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 2. There are three ways to specify colors in CSS:
 RGB values, hex codes, and color names.